 Take a close look at the doll.
 Are there chips or smudges?
-Does it look clean and bright, or worn and tired?
-Does the doll have all its hair and its original clothing, or have some pieces been replaced?
+Does it look clean and bright or worn and tired?
+Does the doll have all its hair and original clothing, or have some pieces been replaced?

-Determine whether any repairs have been made to the doll, or whether more extensive restoration work has been done.
-A doll that's had some work done on it generally is less valuable than a doll in original condition.
+Determine whether any repairs have been made to the doll or whether more extensive restoration work has been done.
+A doll that's had some work done is generally less valuable than a doll in original condition.

 Find "Comps" for Your Doll